Salary Negotiations – 5 Tips for Success

-When it is time to communicate a desired salary to your employer, start with your current salary and let them know that ideally you'd be looking for a bump.
+When it is time to communicate a desired salary to your employer, start with your salary expectations.
 Avoid using a strong tone that implies, "Give me what I want or else I'm not accepting the job."
 It's better to use a calm delivery, which sends the message that you are there to work with them through the process.
 And avoid talking yourself in circles, saying, for example, that while you want $85K, you'd probably accept the job at $75K.
 Offer the range and then let the employer respond.

 5. Tell them you want the job